-Some research found that this kind of Rare Fruits helps control blood pressure, digestion problems, and boost immune system.
+Some research found that this kind of Rare Fruits helps control blood pressure, digestion problems, and boost immune system even though it is in the same family with rambutan vs lychee.
 However, others argued that it actually contains some poison called hypoglycin which can cause vomiting sickness.
 Check out WHY.

 Share the article if you are interested in this kind of rare fruits, or take a look at the other rare fruits in the world to see whether you have tried any of them.